 - Family Communication Plan: Keep important phone numbers written down in your wallet, not just in your phone in case your phone loses power or service.

 Put together an emergency kit for each member of your family.
-The kit should include about three day’s supply of all survival essentials (food and water, clothes, prescriptions, important documents, cash).
+The kit should include about three days’ supply of all survival essentials (food and water, clothes, prescriptions, important documents, cash, first aid supplies, etc.).

 Create an inventory list of valuable items in your home before wildfires even become a threat to your community.
+If you can, take a photo of each item too.
 Having a list and photos of damaged items will help your insurance company assess the losses and help cover costs.
 This will significantly lower fire damage costs and make the fire restoration process much easier.

 Dry brush and dead trees cause wildfires to spread and can make them much harder for firefighters to contain.
-Make sure to care for your trees and take action to remove dead trees and dry brush.
+Make sure to prune trees around your property and take action to remove dead trees and dry brush.